DHTMLX/docs-suite/docs/chart/api/chart_series_config.md

 		value: string,

-		color?: string, // by default, matches the value of the --dhx-background-secondary variable from the current color theme negativeColor?: string, // by default, matches the value of the --dhx-color-danger variable from the current color theme positiveColor?: string, // by default, matches the value of the --dhx-color-success variable from the current color theme
+		color?: string, // by default, matches the value of the --dhx-background-secondary variable from the current color theme negativeColor?: string, // by default, matches the value of the --dhx-color-primary variable from the current color theme positiveColor?: string, // by default, matches the value of the --dhx-color-success variable from the current color theme

 		dateFormat?: string, // "%d/%m/%y" by default